Azure/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

     * Once you have filled in the values similar to the screenshot above, click the **Save & Test** button and ensure no errors come back.

 4. Add K8s Monitoring Dashboard to Grafana
     * After the datasource has been added, it is now time to add a dashboard.
 Grafana dashboards can be shared on Grafana.com.
-Go to manage dashboards via the menu in the top left and click on Import.
+Go to **manage** dashboards via the menu in the top left and click on **Import** option.

     ![](img/8-grafanan-importdb.jpg)

-    * Click on the **Upload File** button and browse to the `grafana-dashboard.json` in the `helper-files` directory.
-You can also paste the contents of the 'grafana-dashboard.json' file from the '/lab/helper-files' directory of this github repository into the text box.
+    * You can click on the Upload File button and browse to the `grafana-dashboard.json` in the `helper-files` directory.
+Since we don't have the helper-files downloaded locally you can paste the contents of the **'grafana-dashboard.json'** file from the '/lab/helper-files' directory of this github repository into the text box.
+Click on **Load**

     ![](img/8-grafana_dashboardid.png)

-    * Set the datasource dropdown to the "AKSPrometheus" that was created in the previous step.
+    * Set the datasource dropdown to the **AKSPrometheus** that was created in the previous step.

     ![](img/8-grafana-import-json.jpg)